Anzu.io raises $9 million for in-game ad platform

 This time, the funding will be used to catalyze Anzu’s commercial growth and fuel sales and marketing activities to propel the company forward on a global scale.
 The investors will act as strategic partners and Anzu will remain an independent company.

-Operating across console, PC, and mobile platforms, Anzu’s programmatic technology blends real-world ads into video games, esports tournaments, and live streams, enhancing the realism of games with ads that fit the context.
+It works on PC, and mobile platforms, Anzu’s programmatic technology blends real-world ads into video games, esports tournaments, and live streams.

 Clients include game publishers Ubisoft, Lion Castle, and Nacon.
 Brands using it include Pepsico, Samsung, American Eagle, and Vodafone.